openziti/ziti-doc/docusaurus/docs/learn/quickstarts/network/local-kubernetes.md

 1. Open [http://miniconsole.ziti](http://miniconsole.ziti) in your web browser and login with username "admin" and the password from your clipboard.

-## Create Ziti Identities and Services
+## Create OpenZiti Identities and Services

 Here's a BASH script that runs several `ziti` CLI commands to illustrate a minimal set of identities, services, and policies.